-1. Killed in Action II.
-Died from other causes while in the service III.
-Died of disease or disability resulting from service IV.
-Prisoner of war as defined by Congress or Presidential proclamation during such war period V. Permanently and totally disabled, as determined by the Veterans Administration, from any cause VI.
-Awarded the Congressional Medal of Honor VII.
-Missing in action VIII.
-Child of a deceased veteran who qualified under items (IV) and (V) IX.
+- a.
+Killed in Action - b.
+Died from other causes while in the service - c.
+Died of disease or disability resulting from service - d.
+Prisoner of war as defined by Congress or Presidential proclamation during such war period - e.
+Permanently and totally disabled, as determined by the Veterans Administration, from any cause - f.
+Awarded the Congressional Medal of Honor - g.
+Missing in action - h.
+Child of a deceased veteran who qualified under items (IV) and (V) - i.
 Awarded the Purple Heart for wounds received in combat